International Business Law – credit requirements (IBL LL.M.)

 - Regulatory Environment of Business / Tibor Tajti (Fall term, 0 credit)

-- Thesis Writing Course / CAW Instructor (Fall or Winter term, 0 credit)
+- Thesis Writing Course / CAW Instructor (Winter term, 0 credit)

 Restricted elective courses (2 credits shall be obtained out of 4)